 Multi-stage systems exhibit large pressure drops of the helium-rich permeate across membrane units, requiring inter-stage compressors.
 The recompression between membrane stages increases both capital and operating costs of membrane systems.
 However, these designs can enable natural gas containing as low as 1 % helium to be purified to a very high concentration, while utilising existing membranes that have high helium/methane selectivities.
 (Scholes & Ghosh, 2017)

-No data on the performance of helium recovery plants from natural gas utilising membrane technology have been published in open literature, though there are a range of different processes in patented literature (Rufford et al, 2014; Scholes & Ghosh, 2017).
+No data on the performance of helium recovery plants from natural gas utilising membrane technology has been published in the open literature, though there are a range of different processes in patented literature (Rufford et al, 2014; Scholes & Ghosh, 2017).